Excellent learning and peer-to-peer networking opportunities with a cross-section of the nuclear industry.

 WINS Academy Programme examinations are administered through computer-based testing.
 All exam questions are developed according to the Standards for Educational and Psychological Testing and ordered randomly in the exam.
 The exam questions are produced and reviewed together with learning technologists and test developers to ensure they are fair, reliable and valid and that they reflect no biases.

 WINS Academy exams may be taken in countries that have PearsonVUE test centres and where Pearson OnVUE online proctored exams are available.
 PearsonVUE provides 6,000 test centres in 180 countries.
-Learners who successfully achieve the pass grade will receive a WINS Academy Certificate For additional information, please see our Examination Policies and Procedures and Online Exam Booking Guide.BOOK YOUR EXAM
+Learners who successfully achieve the pass grade will receive a WINS Academy Certificate and Digital Credential.
+For additional information, please see our Examination Policies and Procedures and Online Exam Booking Guide.BOOK YOUR EXAM